Applying the FAIR Principles to computational workflows: FAIRness beyond the FAIR Principles

 The FAIR principles in Table~\ref{tab:1} focus on the workflows as scholarly research assets to be found, accessed, interoperated, and reused.
 They do not extend to the quality of the workflows (FAIR+Q) or the extent of the reproducibility of the workflows (FAIR+R), and they only hint at their portability and sustainability.
 The Open Data, Open Code, Open Infrastructure (O3) guidelines complement FAIR by providing an actionable road map toward sustainability \cite{Hoyt2024}.
 Note, however, that FAIR does not require openness; authors and companies may even choose not to publish their workflows or metadata at all, but still use ``inner FAIR'' principles \cite{CrusoeTwitter} for their own benefits.

 Workflows are composites of executable components that need to be validated and tested with clean interfaces, permissive access permissions if remotely executed, and compatible licenses.
-Work on canonical workflow libraries \cite{Turilli2019} and building blocks that are interoperable between languages \cite{SoilandReyes2022}, workflow readiness of tools \cite{Brack2022}, FAIR unit testing [e.g., pytest-workflow for WDL\footnote{\url{https://github.com/LUMC/pytest-workflow}}, test monitoring [e.g. LifeMonitor\footnote{\url{https://crs4.github.io/life_monitor/}}], and benchmarking [e.g. OpenEBench\footnote{\url{https://openebench.bsc.es/}}] are steps towards creating FAIR workflow professional practices that should include peer review, curation, and perhaps even certification.
+Work on canonical workflow libraries \cite{Turilli2019} and building blocks that are interoperable between languages \cite{SoilandReyes2022}, workflow readiness of tools \cite{Brack2022}, FAIR unit testing like pytest-workflow for WDL (\url{https://github.com/LUMC/pytest-workflow}), test monitoring like LifeMonitor(\url{https://crs4.github.io/life_monitor/}), and benchmarking like OpenEBench (\url{https://openebench.bsc.es/}) are steps towards creating FAIR workflow professional practices that should include peer review, curation, and perhaps even certification.